ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R307]**
 BPI Edge Storage MUST support BPI identifiers and identity as defined in this document.
 See section [3 Identifiers, Identity and Credential Management](#3-identifiers-identity-and-credential-management).

-[[R307]](#r307) Testability: Since OAuth-2.0 can utilize DIDs which can be used as BPI identifiers and identities, and since the open-source [PostgreSQL](https://www.postgresql.org/) data base supports OAuth-2.0, and since PostgreSQL has an extensive test suite including OAuth-2.0 tests, the requirement is testable.
+[[R307]](#r307) Testability: Since OAuth-2.0 can testably utilize DIDs e.g. [[DID-JWT]](https://github.com/decentralized-identity/did-jwt/tree/master/src/__tests__) which can be used as BPI identifiers and identities, and since the open-source [PostgreSQL](https://www.postgresql.org/) data base supports OAuth-2.0, and since PostgreSQL has an extensive test suite including OAuth-2.0 tests, the requirement is testable.

 #### **[R308]**
 BPI Edge Storage MUST support Partially Persistent Data and Fully Persistent Data (see section [7.5 BPI-Internal Storage](#75-bpi-internal-storage)) requirements for security, privacy, and integration.